KubeOps/gitlab-chart/doc/registry/README.md

 #### annotations

 This field is an exact match to the standard `annotations` for [Kubernetes Ingress][kubernetes-ingress].
 The default value includes setting of `kubernetes.io/ingress.class: nginx`.
 If you need to replace this value, or add additional, you may do so.

+When using `nginx` as the `ingress.class`, it is also recommended to add `ingress.kubernetes.io/proxy-body-size: 1024M`.
+This controls `client_max_body_size`, and should be sized appropriately when used in conjunction with the [registry][] to allow large images.

 One example of an additional `annotation` is `kubernetes.io/tls-acme: "true"` to enable automatic Lets Encrypt as a part of the [Ingress][] in combination with  `kube-lego`.

+Further details of available `ingress.class: nginx` options can be found [in the documentation][kubernetes-ingress-nginx-configuration] for the NGINX Ingress.